Structured Episodic Event Memory: Experimental Setup

 \subsection{Implementation Details}

 We standardize the backbone models across all methods to ensure a fair comparison.
-We primarily employ Qwen3-Next-80B-A3B-Instruct~\cite{yang2025qwen3technicalreport} for both information extraction and downstream question answering tasks.
-To further demonstrate the model-agnostic robustness of the SEEM framework, we further conduct additional experiments using GPT-OSS-120B~\cite{agarwal2025gpt} as the backbone.
-Detailed results for this cross-model validation are provided in Appendix~\ref{subsec:cross_model_validation}.
+We primarily employ Qwen3-Next-80B-A3B-Instruct~\cite{yang2025qwen3technicalreport} for both information extraction and downstream question answering tasks.To further validate the model-agnostic robustness and efficiency of the SEEM framework, we additionally incorporate Pangu-Embedded-7B~\cite{chen2025panguembeddedefficientdualsystem}, a compact model with 7 billion parameters, as a secondary backbone.
+This allows us to observe whether the episodic memory benefits scale down effectively to smaller-parameter models.
+Furthermore, cross-model validation using GPT-OSS-120B~\cite{agarwal2025gpt} is provided in Appendix~\ref{subsec:cross_model_validation}.
 Regarding retrieval configurations, we align the hyperparameters based on the granularity of the retrieved units.
 For standard RAG baselines that rely on dense retrieval, we set the retrieval count $k$ to 5, fetching the top-5 original interaction messages.
 Similarly, for the memory-augmented baselines Mem0 and A-MEM, we retrieve the top-10 processed memory chunks.
 For HippoRAG 2, which operates on a session-based retrieval logic, we utilize the top-5 retrieved chunks to construct the context for final response generation.
 In our proposed SEEM framework, we configure the system to retrieve the top-5 relevant text chunks alongside their associated episodic memories to construct the reasoning context.
 To balance narrative continuity with information density, we employ a selective RPE strategy.
 Specifically, the total size of the final expanded evidence set $\mathcal{P}_{final}$ is restricted to at most twice the initial retrieval budget.